 PD North is the home of the Northern Professional Exchange, managed by ccConsultancy on behalf of the ETF.

 Joining PD North will enable you to share and develop your practice from your own and other organisations.
 The PEN currently has 13 exchanges around the North of England:

 Additionally, PDNorth has a twice monthly CPD newsletter (subscribe here!), a Youtube channel, an open blog and a Twitter account (@PDNorth1720).
 For social comms and other queries, contact Chloë: ChloeH@pdnorth.org.uk

 Each of the above groups meet at least once per term either face to face or via an interactive webinar.
 In the case of the former, meetings for Sussex colleges are generally held at Plumpton College (near Brighton).
 For Hampshire colleges meetings are usually held at Fareham College.
 Colleagues from FE colleges, from independent training providers and adult education are encouraged to attend meetings.

-Meetings take the form of information exchange and discussion groups with agendas and topics set by the members.
-Members ask for external speakers and representatives of external organisations to attend most meetings.
-Typically, this includes Ofsted, awarding organisation specialist advisors or demonstrators of new technology.
+Meetings took the form of information exchange and discussion groups with agendas and topics set by the members.
+Members asked for external speakers and representatives of external organisations to attend most meetings.
+Typically, this included Ofsted, awarding organisation specialist advisors or demonstrators of new technology.